|

 Bagoong Alamang (also spelled Bagoong Aramang) is tiny shrimp or

-as fermented, but the color may vary because it is enhanced with Red Dye #3,
+is as fermented, but the color may vary because it is colored with Red

-the pink version dyes food such a horrid unappetizing color I recommend
+versions dye food such a horrid unappetizing color I recommend using the

-sacrificing authenticity and using shrimp paste from some other culture.
+brown fried version, or a shrimp paste from some other culture.
+It is

 Thailand

-The packing company may add other ingredients, typically: soybean oil, garlic,
+Mesopodopsis.
+The packing company may add other ingredients, typically:

 Buying: Pantainorasingh and Tra Chang are quality brands widely